Dr. Grossi's Blog

 Bilderbeck and colleagues used the standard tryptophan depletion procedure in which one group was given an amino acid drink with tryptophan and the other was given the drink without tryptophan.
-Five hours later they were presented photographs of heterosexual couples either standing together, or putting their arms around one another or holding hands and were asked to rate the coupled with ten descriptors i.e., committed, trusting, intimate, etc. as well as terms of relative dominance of the partners, their dominance etc. The researchers found that tryptophan had a significant effect on intimacy and romance judgments but not on other relationship descriptors.
+Five hours later they were presented photographs of heterosexual couples either standing together, or putting their arms around one another, or holding hands, and were asked to rate the coupled with ten descriptors, i.e., committed, trusting, intimate, etc., as well as terms of relative dominance of the partners, etc. The researchers found that tryptophan had a significant effect on intimacy and romance judgments but not on other relationship descriptors.
 This does make sense in that low serotonin is implicated in the opposite qualities that are needed for intimacy.
 It is also possible that their perceptions of the photographs result from a biased view and reflect their underlying goal states.
 Seen in this light, the subjects are trying to create distance in the relationships in order to lessen or regulate feelings of heightened emotional reactivity.

 This study suggests that serotonin plays a role in the known relationship between close relationships and well-being.
 This study has extended our knowledge of the role of serotonin from a known effect on interpersonal behavior to one that may include perception of interpersonal relations, i.e., low serotonin levels might negatively bias intimacy perceptions and induce a state in which intimacy is undesirable and in this way perpetuate isolation.